uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/create_svg/README.md

-# How to create an SVG for InkCut
+# How to create an SVG for Inkcut

 There are many ways images are saved to a file.
-InkCut can only load SVGs.
+Inkcut can only load SVGs.

 ???- question "What is an SVG?"